 These books reviewed by families dealing with periodic fever syndromes, aka autoinflammatory diseases, come highly recommended to share with your child.
 We’ve included books that will help kids who themselves are living with a chronic illness, or who have a sibling or parent who is chronically sick.
-These stories will help kids and their families understand and become more comfortable with all the medical appointments, start conversations, and feel less alone in their struggles.
+These stories and journal will help kids and their families understand and become more comfortable with all the medical appointments, start conversations, and feel less alone in their struggles.

 Reviewed by Jennifer Tousseau and Katie Baily